thomhurst/AllOf/README.md

 # AllOf

 Use `Publish/Subscribe` type classes without creating Publisher classes just to call Subscriber classes.

+- Create your implementations
-Create your implementations, register them under the same interface, and just inject in AllOf<Interface> and use that to send a 'Publish' command.
+- Register them under the same interface
+- Inject in AllOf<Interface> and use that to send a 'Publish' command.

 ## Support